chrisTMackey/pvc/README.md

 Durometer, or hardness, is the next most common physical property.
 Fortunately of the other major physical properties, it has very good statistical data.

-To determine the durometer of a formula you need to pass the PHR amound of plasticizer to the flex_clear_PLASTICIZER_NAME_HERE function.
+To determine the durometer of a formula you need to pass the PHR amount of plasticizer to the flex_clear_PLASTICIZER_NAME_HERE function.
 This is explained in the section below.

 # More Physical Properties Prediction